-The fishery for P. cod in Alaska is conducted by US vessels only.
-In adjacent waters of the GOA cooperation on P. cod research and management between Canada and USA occurs as part of the science and management process.
-One such avenue for cooperation is the Technical Subcommittee (TSC) of the Canada-U.S. Groundfish Committee, formed in 1960 to coordinate fishery and scientific information resulting from the implementation of commercial groundfish fisheries operating in US and Canadian waters off the West Coast.
+The fishery for Pacific cod in Alaska is conducted by U.S. vessels only.
+In adjacent waters of the GOA cooperation on Pacific cod research and management between Canada and the United States occurs as part of the science and management process.
+One such avenue for cooperation is the TSC of the Canada-U.S. Groundfish Committee, formed in 1960 to coordinate fishery and scientific information resulting from the implementation of commercial groundfish fisheries operating in U.S. and Canadian waters off the West Coast.
 The TSC meets annually, reviews the effectiveness of existing regulations, and allows exchange of information on the status of groundfish stocks of mutual concern and to coordinate wherever possible programs of research, including surveys, age reading, and gear research.

-There are numerous measures implemented in Alaskan fisheries to minimize non-utilized catches, such use prohibition of discarding (IRIU program), use of salmon and halibut excluder devices in trawl nets, and use of streamers on longline gear to reduce seabird bycatch.
+There are numerous measures implemented in Alaskan fisheries to minimize non-utilized catches, such use prohibition of discarding (Improved Retention/Improved Utilization Program), use of salmon and halibut excluder devices in trawl nets, and use of streamers on longline gear to reduce seabird bycatch.
 Many of the studies and subsequent implementation have involved cooperative efforts between researchers at institutions in NMFS, ADFG, universities, and industry, and are introduced into regulations only after extensive testing has occurred.
 Key studies include research on excluder devices, deck sorting of halibut, and research on pots to reduce Tanner crab bycatch.
-Additional information on bycatch is presented in Fundamental Clause 12, below.
+Additional information on bycatch is presented in Fundamental Clause 12 below.